michlschmitt/michaelschmittio/README.md

 ### Security headers

 Security headers are set to prevent cross-site scripting (XSS) attacks, content sniffing, clickjacking, insecure connection and other security risks in next.config.js.

+## Analytics, Cookies and Privacy

+### Google Tag Manager

+This site uses Google Tag Manager to manage scripts.
+GTM is implemented with [react-gtm-module](https://github.com/alinemorelli/react-gtm).

+### Cookies and Consent management

+This site uses CookieHub to manage cookies and consent.

+### Plausible Analytics

+This sites uses Plausible Analytics and proxies Plausible through Vercel with Next.js.

+### Iframe Embedding

+External videos e.g. from Youtube are loaded after a user consents and agrees to the privacy policy.

 ## Todos